cwig/start_follow_read/README.md

-conda create -n sfr_env python=2.7
-source activate sfr_env
-conda list -e

 # Start Follow Read

-This repository is the implementation of the methods described in our paper [Start Follow Read: Full Page End-to-end Handwriting Recognition](http://example.com).
+This repository is the implementation of the methods described in our paper [Start, Follow, Read: Full-Page End-to-end Handwriting Recognition](http://example.com).
 All steps to reproduce our results for the [ICDAR2017 Competition on Handwritten Text Recognition on the READ Dataset](https://scriptnet.iit.demokritos.gr/competitions/8/) can be found in this repo.

 We will also include [pretrained models](http://example.com).